rcl-ssl/docs/workloads/stand-alone.md

 - Delete the SSL/TLS certificate in the RCL Portal
 - Create a new certificate using the 'Stand Alone' or 'Stand Alone SAN' option
-- Remove the old certificate and re-install the new one in your web server.
+- Remove the old certificate and re-install the new one in your web server